jackkalsched/Hostility-in-the-City/README.md

 2. Place the HTML files in the `assets/plots/` directory:
    - `kde_prices.html` - KDE plot for electricity prices
    - `scatter_gsp_com.html` - Scatter plot of GSP vs Commercial Consumption

-## Publishing to GitHub Pages

-1. Push all files to your GitHub repository

-2. Go to your repository settings on GitHub

-3. Navigate to "Pages" in the left sidebar

-4. Under "Source", select "Deploy from a branch"

-5. Choose the branch (usually `main`) and folder (`/ (root)`)

-6. Click "Save"

-7. GitHub Pages will automatically build and deploy your site using Jekyll

-8. Your site will be available at: `https://[username].github.io/Hostility-in-the-City/`

 ## Project Structure